p0n1/epub_to_audiobook/README.md

   --model_name MODEL_NAME
                         Various TTS providers has different neural model names

+openai specific:
+  --speed SPEED         The speed of the generated audio.
+Select a value from 0.25 to 4.0.
+1.0 is the default.
+  --instructions INSTRUCTIONS
+                        Instructions for the TTS model.
+Only supported for 'gpt-4o-mini-tts' model.

 edge specific:
   --voice_rate VOICE_RATE
                         Speaking rate of the text.
 Valid relative values range